chinapedia/wikipedia.abstract.en/Page/Kakinomoto_no_Hitomaro.md

 Reigns of Empress Jitō and Emperor Monmu

-Kakinomoto_Hitomaro.jpg|left]] Hitomaro acted as a court poet during the reigns of Empress Jitō and Emperor Monmu.
+|left]] Hitomaro acted as a court poet during the reigns of Empress Jitō and Emperor Monmu.
 In the fourth month of 689, Prince Kusakabe died, and Hitomaro composed an elegy commemorating the prince.
 He also composed an elegy for Princess Asuka, who died in the fourth month of 700, and a poem commemorating an imperial visit to Kii Province.

 His poetic composition flourished during the period in which Empress Jitō was active (both during her reign and after her retirement).
 He composed poetry for numerous members of the imperial family, including the empress, Prince Kusakabe, Prince Karu, Prince Takechi, Prince Osakabe, Prince Naga, Prince Yuge, Prince Toneri, , Princess Hatsusebe and Princess Asuka.
 He apparently composed poetry in Yamato Province (his home), Yamashiro Province and Ōmi Province in the north, Kii Province in the south, Shikoku, Kyūshū and the Seto Inland Sea in the west, as well as Iwami Province in the northwest.